 This cross practice Working Party has been created to examine the main implications of Resource and Environment issues for Pension actuaries and identify the best ways to manage those implications

-This working party is to investigate whether consumers understand the value of their with-profits policies and, in particular, is the value of inherent guarantees and potential for real asset growth recognised by consumers?
-It will also seek to understand what the consumer’s perspective is on the run-off of with-profits funds?
+This working party investigated whether consumers understood the value of their with-profits policies and, in particular, was the value of inherent guarantees and potential for real asset growth recognised by consumers?
+It also sought to understand what the consumer’s perspective was on the run-off of with-profits funds?
 Are consumers getting what they signed up for and do they understand the potential ‘end games’ of the run-off of the fund?
 The working party closed down in December 2019, after producing three reports.

 Third Party investigates emerging claim trends in third party motor insurance